git-disl/BERT4ETH/README.md

 Update: I've recently added a section (Section 5.5) discussing the multi-hop modeling capability of BERT4ETH to the paper on arXiv.
 (10/30)

+Update: Here you can find the PyTorch implementation: https://github.com/Bayi-Hu/BERT4ETH_PyTorch

 ### Some notes:

 **Note 1:** The master branch hosts the basic BERT4ETH.
 If you wish to run the basic model, there is no need to download the ERC-20 log dataset.
 Advanced features such as In/out separation and ERC20 log can be found in the old branch but are not recommended due to the inefficiency of computation and memory.